erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 After nominations are accepted, students prepare their Learning Agreements (LAs).
-It might seem as a completely separate process from the user's perspective but internally, adding new courses to the Learning Agreement is implemented the same way as accepting and rejecting nominations is - by adding new history entries to the same Outgoing Mobility object (and by using the same APIs).
+It might seem as a completely separate process from the user's perspective, but internally, adding new courses to the Learning Agreement is implemented the same way as accepting and rejecting nominations is - by adding new timeline entries to the same Outgoing Mobility object (with help of the same APIs).

 *Sidenote: Remember, that servers are allowed to implement a subset of mobility history entries.
 Information on the implemented features is published via the